betfair-datascientists/betfair-datascientists.github.io/src/api/How_to_Automate_5.md

 # How to Automate 5

 ---
 !!! note "Before you start"

     This tutorial follows on from our [How to Automate series](../how_to_automate_1.ipynb) which stepped through how to create a trading bot for a few different strategies.
-Make sure you take a look through them first before
+Make sure you take a look through them first before you start here.

 This is the final part of the How to Automate series (for a while at least).
 In my previous posts we have created a few different strategies, but I haven't actually backtested or simulated any of them yet.
 How will do we even know if they have any edge?